kostiantynkoval/git_assignment/README.md

 - It is a root branch.
 Could be also named as `master`

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
 - Short answer is NEVER.
 Main branch is used usually to contain production version.
-All work should be done in another branches
+All work should be done in another branches.